dinoboff/skeleton/README.rst

-`skeleton` is similar to the template part of PasteScript_ but without any dependencies; it should also be compatible with Python 3.
+`skeleton` is similar to the template part of PasteScript_ but without any dependencies; it is also compatible with Python 3.

-However in this early phase of development, it only targets python 2.5+, and its tests require Mock_.

 Requirements
 ============

 - Python 2.5+ (python 2.6+ to use the default template formatter)

-It currently only has been tested with Python 2.6.2 on Mac OSX.
+It currently only has been tested with Python 2.5, 2.6 and 3.1 on Mac OSX.

 Installation